atmtools/arts/doc/arts/guide.user.atmospheric_field.rst

 This operator (:class:`~pyarts.arts.NumericTernaryOperator`) represents that the atmospheric property is purely a function of altitude, latitude, and longitude.
 The operator takes three arguments and returns a float.
-Extraopolation rules are not relevant for this data type as it is a function.
+Extrapolation rules are not relevant for this data type as it is a function.
 An example of using :class:`~pyarts.arts.NumericTernaryOperator` as atmospheric field data is given in the following code block.

 .. plot::